-See the instructions for completing columns (A) and (B) of Schedule A, beginning on page 3.
+See the instructions for completing columns (A) and (B) of Schedule A on page 3.
 Report the applicable dates in column (C).

-Disclosure, Privacy Act, and Paperwork Reduction Act Notice.
+Privacy Act and Paperwork

+Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
-We need the information to figure and collect the right amount of tax.
+Section 6109 requires that you provide your social security number; this is so we know who you are, and can process your Form 706-D. We need the information to figure and collect the right amount of tax.
 Subtitle B, Estate and Gift Taxes, of the Internal Revenue Code, imposes a tax in some cases on qualified heirs when a section 2057(f) "taxable event" occurs with respect to a QFOBI.
 Form 706-D is used to determine the amount, if any, of taxes owed.